madreher/madreher/README.md

 - Provide ways to execute a simulation on local or remote compute resources
 - Allow live visualization, steering, and analysis of the simulation

-This is a massive tasks which has to be divided into several projects.
-You'll find some of these projects below, as well as a TODO list for soonTM.
+Given the magnitude of these objectives, a lot of them are divided into sub projects.
+You'll find some of these projects below, as well as a TODO list for the missing parts and current goals.

 ### Godrick